Cloud data management: A foundational understanding

 2 real-world examples of successful cloud data management

 It’s no surprise that many data managers are choosing to pursue cloud-based data management as their best business option.
-Across a number of industries, the cloud has proved to be an invaluable tool for advancing business.
+Across a number of industries and use cases, the cloud has proved to be an invaluable tool for advancing business.

 The future of cloud data management

-Over the next few years, more and more companies will migrate to the cloud as their preferred method of data management.
+Over the next few years, more and more companies will undertake digital transformation initiatives and migrate to the cloud as their preferred method of data management.
 Data will play an increasingly important role in the ability of organizations to stay competitive in their respective fields.
 This projection further emphasizes the need to achieve and maintain an efficient data management structure that will allow a company to keep pace with a fast-paced and constantly evolving business landscape.

 Getting started with cloud data management

 Cloud data management is changing the way businesses think about data.
 The cloud provides versatility, security, and professional data management assistance.
-No matter how good your business data is, it must still be kept up-to-date and secure, and must be available to the people who need it, whenever and wherever they need it.
+For any business to succeed, it must ensure that its data is healthy so that everyone in the organization has access to the data they need, when they need it, without worrying about its validity.

 The key to effective cloud data management is in efficient data integration and holistic data governance.
-Data in the cloud can be as ineffective as data on-premises if it is not seamlessly integrated and thoroughly governed.
-Fortunately, Talend Data Fabric is a unified suite of apps for data integration, governance, and for modern, efficient cloud data management.
-Only Talend offers a single collection of apps that can be seamlessly scaled as needed in order to deliver trusted data at the speed of business.
+Data in a cloud data lake or data warehouse can be as ineffective as data on-premises if it is not seamlessly integrated and thoroughly governed.
+Fortunately, Talend Data Fabric is a single platform with a unified suite of apps for data integration, governance, and for modern, efficient cloud data management.
+Only Talend offers an ecosystem of cloud applications that can be seamlessly scaled as needed in order to deliver healthy data whether that data lives in an on-premises, multi-cloud, or hybrid cloud environment.
 Try Talend Data Fabric today to get started with effective cloud data.

 Ready to get started with Talend?